Ways to Leverage Portfolio Stress Testing Results

 - How bottom-up and top-down stress testing results can influence capital adequacy, risk management, and lending decisions

-Michelle Lucci, CRCM, CAMS
+Michelle Lucci, CRCM, CAMS, CSS

-As a Senior Advisor for MST Advisory Services, Michelle Lucci, CRCM, CAMS, brings her clients more than 30 years’ experience in banking, regulation and third-party services.
+As a Senior Advisor for MST Advisory Services, Michelle Lucci, CRCM, CAMS, CSS, brings her clients more than 30 years’ experience in banking, regulation and third-party services.
 Michelle focuses on two areas within the company - the ALLL and CECL as well as loan portfolio stress testing.
 Prior to joining Abrigo, Michelle served numerous roles in financial services, including as a dual-commissioned FDIC bank examiner for both Risk Management and Consumer Compliance in the New York and Atlanta regions.
 She was also both a financial and regulatory analyst at Citigroup and a BSA, OFAC, and community reinvestment officer at CenterState Bank of Florida.
 As a senior advisor for Abrigo’s Advisory Services, Michelle guides our clients through the transition and implementation processes of CECL programs, loan portfolio stress testing solutions, and BAM+.
 Michelle earned her bachelor’s degree in business administration from Georgian Court University.